Top of page

 Step 2: Making the CAR T cells

 CAR-T cell treatments have to be made individually for each person.
 Your T cells are sent away to a lab for this.
-In the lab, your T cells are genetically modified to recognise a protein on your lymphoma cells.
+In the lab, your T cells are genetically modified (changed) to recognise a protein on your lymphoma cells.
 They are then grown until there are enough of them to treat your lymphoma, and frozen.

-Making and growing the CAR T cells can take several weeks.
+Making and growing the CAR-T cells can take several weeks.
 During this time, you might need chemotherapy or radiotherapy to keep your lymphoma under control.
 This is called ‘bridging therapy’.

 Step 3: Chemotherapy

 If you are still well enough, the next step is to have chemotherapy to reduce the number of white blood cells in your body.
-This prepares your body for the CAR T cells so they can multiply more efficiently and work more effectively.
+This prepares your body for the CAR-T cells so they can multiply more efficiently and work more effectively.
 It is called ‘lymphodepleting chemotherapy’.

 Step 4: Having your CAR T cells

-• You have pre-medication first to help prevent any reactions.
+Once you’ve finished your lymphodepleting chemotherapy, you are ready to have your CAR-T cells.
+You have pre-medication first to help prevent any reactions.
 This is usually paracetamol and antihistamines (anti-allergy medicines).

 Young male sitting next to a drip receiving his CAR T cells